 The first record of the family was Peter de Kemeston who was listed in the Pipe Rolls of Bedfordshire in 1190.
 Years later the Hundredorum Rolls of 1273 in Berkshire listed Simon de Kempston and later again, Symond Kempston was listed in 1426 in the Paston Letters and Papers of the Fifteenth Century.
 Richard Kemson was listed in the Yorkshire Poll Tax Rolls of 1379.

-Important Dates for the Kempstone family
+Early History of the Kempstone family

 This web page shows only a small excerpt of our Kempstone research.
 Another 115 words (8 lines of text) covering the years 1728, 1661, 1662, 1683, 1684, 1726 and are included under the topic Early Kempstone History in all our PDF Extended History products and printed products wherever possible.